mengqvist/AGADIR/README.md

 When predicting helix propensity, the charged termini can significantly affect the results.
 In real proteins, helices are typically part of a larger sequence and don't experience these terminal charges.
 The package supports three types of terminal modifications to simulate this:

 - N-terminal modifications (ncap):
-  - `'Z'`: Acetylation - neutralizes the positive N-terminal charge
+  - `'Z'`: Acetylation - can act as a helix capping residue and neutralizes the positive N-terminal backbone charge.
-  - `'X'`: Succinylation - neutralizes the positive N-terminal charge
+  - `'X'`: Succinylation - can act as a helix capping residue, neutralizes the positive N-terminal backbone charge, BUT is treated as negatively charged.
 - C-terminal modification (ccap):
-  - `'B'`: Amidation - neutralizes the negative C-terminal charge
+  - `'B'`: Amidation - can act as a helix capping residue and neutralizes the negative C-terminal backbone charge.

 These modifications are particularly important when analyzing helices extracted from larger proteins.
 For example, if you're predicting the helical propensity of a segment taken from a crystal structure, you should consider adding these caps to better simulate the actual environment where the helix exists within the protein: